MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu işlev, normalde öğesinin `COleControl::DoPropExchange`varsayılan uygulamasıyla çağrılır.
+Bu işlev, normalde `COleControl::DoPropExchange`varsayılan uygulamasıyla çağrılır.

 ##  <a name="exchangestockprops"></a>Cotacontrol:: ExchangeStockProps